michael2012z/BitBible/markdown/KJV/files/Eccl.md

 20. For there is not a just man upon earth, that doeth good, and sinneth not.

-21. Also take no heed unto all words that are spoken; lest thou hear thy servant curse thee:take…: Heb. give not thine heart
+21. Also take no heed unto all words that are spoken; lest thou hear thy servant curse thee:

 22. For oftentimes also thine own heart knoweth that thou thyself likewise hast cursed others.